getdock/public-docs/oauth.rst

 The User is presented with a page in the Dock application where they need to:

-i) Authenticate (if they haven't already done so) ii) Check the Application info (name, description, logo, etc) iii) Approve the requested access to the given scopes
+i) Authenticate (if they haven't already done so) ii) Check the application info (name, description, logo, etc) iii) Approve the requested access to the given scopes

 Additionally, the user is presented the following items: